 If you're here, I'm going to assume you've spoken with a dermatologist already.
 If not, you should.
-Psoriasis also connected with other conditions like psoriatic arthritis, depression, diabetes, cardiovascular disease, and metabolic disease—making a trip to the doctor even more important, says board-certified dermatologist Keira Barr, M.D.
+Psoriasis also connected with other conditions like psoriatic arthritis, depression1, diabetes2, cardiovascular disease, and metabolic disease3—making a trip to the doctor even more important, says board-certified dermatologist Keira Barr, M.D.

 What are some natural at-home remedies?

 1. Salt baths

 One small study4 showed that dead sea salt baths help psoriasis sufferers with their symptoms.
 The 30 participants who had patches that covered less than 30% of their body took one daily 20-minute bath for three weeks.
 Because of its small sample size, more research is needed here to confirm its benefits and to account for the reasons why this is helpful.
 There's also emerging research suggesting5 balneotherapy (mineral thermal baths) can increase skin microbiome diversity.
 We're big fans of baths for their relaxing and soothing qualities, so even if just used as a stress-relief measure, they might be useful.

 If you suffer primarily from scalp psoriasis, there are a few natural shampoos on the market that may help those tricky patches under hair.
 You can also use special scalp oils to soothe inflamed patches.
 (There are also prescription options that you may consult your doctor about if you so choose.)
 And by using these regularly, it can act as a preventive measure.
 For hair products, always skip harsh surfactants and look for ingredients like oat, tea tree oil, or apple cider vinegar rinses.